andreterceiro/dio-mobile-meu-tudo--introduction-to-clean-code/README.md

 ![Percent of time writing code](images/percent-of-time-writing-code.png)

-# Naming rules
+# Naming suggestions

 Teacher enforced that is better to have a long name than to have a short but non clear name.
 Our code needs to be readable be other person.
-Summary of rules passed by the teacher:
+Summary of suggestions passed by the teacher:

 ![naming rules](images/naming-rules.png)